tusharnema/tusharnema.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-### Who am I?###
+### Who am I? ###

-I'm a Research Engineer at OLA Electric presently working in speech domain on various problems in speech such as Automatic Speech Recognition, Text to Speech, Wake Word detection, Speaker Verification and Recognition and also a lot of other stuff predominantly based on Natural Language Processing.
+I'm a Research Engineer at OLA Electric passionate about data science in general and deep learning in particular.Presently working in speech domain on various problems in speech such as Automatic Speech Recognition, Text to Speech, Wake Word detection, Speaker Verification and Recognition and also a lot of other stuff predominantly based on Natural Language Processing.

-### Graduation###
+### Graduation ###

 I graduated from Indian Institute of Information Technology Kalyani where i took my undergraduate course as Computer Science and Engineering.

-### Career###
+### Career ###

 I have previously worked at Zycus and Capillary Technologies before working at OLA.

-### ZYCUS | ASSOCIATE TECH LEAD AI###
+### ZYCUS | ASSOCIATE TECH LEAD AI ###

 - Working with Merlin AI Team which manages the procurement tools for Zycus.
 - Developed Fraud detection bot for duplicate Invoice detection and thus removing fraud invoices from datalake.